CLARUS-Project/clarus_inference_kit/README.md

    - An Airflow DAG specified by `ID_AIRFLOW_DAG` is triggered to retrain the model if drift is detected.
 The Airflow server is accessed using:
      - `AIRFLOW_IP` and `AIRFLOW_PORT` for server connection.
      - `AIRFLOW_USER` and `AIRFLOW_PASSWORD` for authentication.
+   - When retraining the model, it must be taken into account that a previously trained model must exist for the flow to work.

 5. **Response**:
    - The response from the API indicates whether drift was detected and whether retraining was triggered:
      ```json